rancher/Rancher-Plugin-gMSA/docs/testing/account-provider/README.md

 3. If not yet created, create a new secret within the `a-test-namespace` titled `this-is-a-test`, ensure the secret is `Opaque` and has `username`, `password`, and `domainName` fields.
 Each field should have a valid value given your Active Directory instance, and should be base64 encoded.
 4. Configure / reconfigure a GMSACredentialSpec, ensure that the following is used for the `PluginInput`: `bad-namespace:this-is-a-test`
 5. Deploy a workload onto the cluster which leverages the GMSACredentialSpec
-6. Ensure that the Account Provider API logs the request
+6. Ensure that the Account Provider API does not log a request
-7. Ensure that the Account Provider API logs the error message encountered when retrieving a non-existent secret
-8. Ensure that the workload does not become ready
+7. Ensure that the workload does not become ready

 #### Missing Secret name in `GMSACredentialSpec`